MUD-2025/.github/profile/README.md

-This is group for Prool MUD works
+This is organization for Prool MUD works

-Group started in 2025 year and work continue...
+Org started in 2025 year and work continue...

-Repo "mud" is Byliny MUD with Prools modifacations.
+Repo "mud" is Byliny MUD with Prools modifications.

   Branch "master" - main original branch

   Branch "prool" - Prools mods

+Repo "balderdash-mud" is Balderdash MUD

-This MUD is working online in mud.virtustan.net:3000
+Others my MUD works is in root of main github-acc

 Prool, http://prool.virtustan.net